 Nevertheless, defective products can quickly destroy a company’s reputation, especially in a phase of rapid expansion.
 Poor quality also leads to rework costs, excess inventory, fines, late delivery and lost sale opportunities.

-Investing in automated quality assurance solutions can be the key to minimize these costs and build a reputation of quality and trustworthiness.
+Investing in automated quality assurance solutions can be the key to minimise these costs and build a reputation of quality and trustworthiness.
 Flexible and cost-effective solutions, such as off-the-shelf Autonomous Machine Vision systems, can be ideal for manufacturers who need to often reconfigure their production lines and who don’t have the technical and financial resources to commission a machine vision solution built from scratch.

 Scaling up involves replicating tried and tested processes that require specific skillsets.
 To do that, it’s essential that the business owns the necessary expertise, rather than a specific employee.
 Unfortunately, manufacturing know-how is often stored in the brain of the most experienced workers and is not passed on systematically.

-Having a formalized training process protects the business from the potential loss of key employees and allows it to replicate processes in a consistent way, with the same level of quality regardless of who performs a given task.
+Having a formalised training process protects the business from the potential loss of key employees and allows it to replicate processes in a consistent way, with the same level of quality regardless of who performs a given task.
 For example, companies might establish standard procedures and checklists for troubleshooting critical equipment, rather than automatically assigning this task to the most senior member of the maintenance team.

 Due to the costs and technical expertise involved, automating production can be intimidating for small manufacturers.
 However, scaling up is not always a question of having huge floor space and brand-new equipment.